-A Mixture of Locals and Visitors
+A mixture of locals and visitors

 I have been practicing here only during low season and at the moment the crowd mainly consists of people who live in Pattaya, whether it be Thais or farangs.
 Steve replied to me that they have a nice number of visitors eg. from the UK, Norway, the US and Japan who practice for a week or so and keep coming back annually or bi-annually.

-Are There any Differences in the Practice between Thais and Farangs?
+Are there any differences in the practice between Thais and farangs?

 Steve pointed out that physically, it is easier for Thais to squat than us, Westerns.
-Makes sense, since Thais sit on floor quite often.
+Makes sense, since Thais sit on the floor quite often.
 Moreover, societal factors have a part to play: Thais work very long hours and it can be a challenge for them to find time for their practice.
-I completely symphatise with this because even I find it hard to find the time and I work 8-9 hours/day.
+I completely sympathise with this because even I find it hard to find the time and I work 8-9 hours/day.

 Steve concluded that when it comes to age, older Thais seem to be more grounded and concentrated during their practice than the younger generation.
 Meditation is a big part of Buddhism and Thai culture so I’m guessing that this ability to be concentrated derives from there.